Chaitanyaprasad60/Video-Streaming-Node/README.md

-# Web Based video player optimized for long videos by streaming through chunks
+# Web Based video player optimized for long videos by streaming in chunks
 You want to embed a video in your portfolio!!
 Here's the solution.
 Upload the video to this server and embed the link given by this server to your HTML page using &lt;iframe> tag.

 # UI Interface of the Video Player